WaznyKamo/Titanic-data-analysis-and-prediction/README.md

 #### Repository created in order to refresh knowledge on data analysis and machine learning

-Notebook created and run using google colaboratory (Python 3).
+Notebook was created and edited using Google Colaboratory (Python 3).
 Dependencies:
 * pandas
 * matplotlib